• Skip to main content

 5. Find minimum number in an int array using Java Recursion

-// function to find minimum number
+// Function to find the minimum number in an array

 public static int findMin(int[] numbers, int startIndex, int endIndex) {